ongyiumark/kalamanC/README.md

 ```

 ### Loops
-Loops in kalamansi work the same in C++.
+Loops in kalamanC work the same in C++.
 The keywords are:
 - habang (standard WHILE)
 - para (C++ FOR)
 - tuloy (standard CONTINUE)